 - To dynamically display data from a selected entry.

 What industries would you use these features to boost?
-Service-based businesses, eCommerce, user-based sites, community sites, and many more can benefit from dynamic forms.
+Dynamic forms can benefit service-based businesses, eCommerce, user-based sites, community sites, and many more.

 WordPress dynamic form fields in Formidable

-Formidable Forms is an advanced form builder that makes building complex forms easy.
-And before you ask, yes, it can do a lot more than just create dynamic forms.
+Formidable Forms is the most advanced WordPress form builder plugin that makes building complex forms easy.
+With its drag and drop form builder, it takes the pain and hassle out of building forms.
+And before you ask, yes, it can do much more than create dynamic forms.
 Check out the many form features found in Formidable if you’re curious.

-If you just care about dynamic forms, here we go!
-Depending on how you think of the word dynamic, there are four main types of dynamic fields in Formidable forms.
+If you care about dynamic forms, here we go!
+Depending on how you think of the word dynamic, there are four main dynamic fields in Formidable Forms.
 These are:

 - Dynamic fields